SoareClaudiu-Florin98/METRO/METROAssignment/README.md

 ## Run docker compose
 ### (Make sure you have 1,5 GB available for the Microsoft SQL Server Image)

+### If you want to run with IIS, don't forget to replace the connection string

 ## Database